leonawicz/CommCharts4/README.md

 A new version also presents an opportunity to update the communities data set.
 This means not only including new communities (not ignoring the necessary investigation noted above), but more importantly a chance to clean up and refactor the original set of communities.
-These currently represent a very messy data set, including communities with several duplicate listing (which actually show up in the original application) and "communities" with populations of size zero.
+These currently represent a very messy data set, including communities with several duplicate listings (which actually show up in the original application) and "communities" with populations of size zero.
 Some of these are essentially campsites and only serve to clutter the application and elongate the community selection menu.
 More is not necessarily better, especially if it presents poorly.

 ##